arratik/pure_data_stuff/README.md

 am synth at the end of this... well, damn!" so this is the beginning of an insane project where more will be added, I'm sure... oh yeah, you'll need to install zexy and cyclone (i think) for this to work,.

+effects wrapper with signal bypass - useful for modular abstractions, and especially useful for guitarists. based on the main patch abstraction from the guitar extended blog